Convex billiards on convex spheres: Preliminaries

 For billiards in the Euclidean domain, Proposition \ref{zero} have been proved by Stojanov \cite{Sto87}.
 Note that the following two statements are equivalent for a given $\Gamma$: \begin{enumerate} \item[-] every periodic orbit has zero defect;

-\item[-] any closed path $s_0,s_1,\cdots,s_n=s_0$ with positive defect is not a real orbit. \end{enumerate} Then Proposition \ref{zero} is proved by showing that the second statement holds generically.
+\item[-] any periodic path $s_0,s_1,\dots,s_n=s_0$ with positive defect is not a billiard orbit. \end{enumerate} Then Proposition \ref{zero} is proved by showing that the second statement holds generically.
 The proof for billiards on $S^2$ follows from the same idea, and is sketched in the Appendix.

 \begin{remark} Let $\cS=\bigcap_{n\ge 1} \cS_n$, which contains a residual subset of $\Upsilon^r(S^2,g)$.
 Then for each $\Gamma\in\cS$, \begin{enumerate} \item[(a)] every periodic orbit of $F$ has zero defect;